The World in 2050

 “I'm deeply appreciative of all of the care you [Laurence Smith] gave to the many different dimensions of your time with us—the attention offered to guests at the dinner, the wonderful lecture, the generosity and openness with which you met students on Thursday morning.
 Some things that really stand out to me in reflecting on how you were present with everyone: your warmth and openness and the thoughtful regard you gave to every question and perspective that came forward were outstanding; the breadth of your interests and unique ability to value the many contributions of different disciplines, researchers, and approaches underscored a twenty-first century approach to deeper understanding and problem solving; your patience with each person who approached you and your willingness to give so much of your time and energy made a strong impression on many who met you.”Friends’ Central

-In this all encompassing talk, accompanied by stunning photographs and graphics, Laurence Smith presents a balanced, politically neutral based projection of what the world might look like in ten years’ time, should current global trends in (1) population demographics, (2) resource demand, (3) economic globalization, and (4) climate change continue their current trajectories.
-The first part of the talk (“The Push”) identifies key global pressures and trends, for example in urbanization, population aging, energy technology, water supply, immigration, and the rising economies of China, India and the developing world.
-The second part (“The Pull”) describes the emergence of a new geographic region, which he coins the “Northern Rim,” comprised of Canada, the northern United States, Greenland/Denmark, Iceland, Norway, Sweden, Finland, and the Russian Federation (called the Northern Rim Countries or NORCs).
-These eight northern countries and their surrounding seas will experience profound transformation over the next 10 years, making the Northern Rim a place of rising human activity and global strategic value relative to today.
-A fascinating, cross-disciplinary talk, Smith gives audiences a glimpse into the future, and describes the world that we will leave to our children and grandchildren.
-One that is wholly different from the world we know today.
+In this all-encompassing talk, Laurence Smith presents a vivid and timely projection of what the world might look like in ten years’ time.
+Here, Smith identifies key global pressures and trends, like urbanization, population aging, energy tech, water supply, immigration, and the rising economies of China, India and the developing world.
+He goes on to describe the emergence of a new geographic region, which he coins the “Northern Rim”—eight northern countries and their surrounding seas set to experience profound transformation over the next ten years, making the Northern Rim a place of rising human activity and global strategic value relative to today.
+A fascinating, cross-disciplinary talk, Smith gives audiences a glimpse into the future, and describes the world that we can leave for the generations to come—if we choose to.

 This is not a talk just about climate change: it’s about the adventure and beauty of the spectacular Greenland ice sheet.
 In this thrilling keynote, Laurence C. Smith describes the rare breed of scientists who work on the sheet, and the story of three planes that went down there during the second World War (which his friend Dr. Alberto Behar helped to find again in 2012 after being frozen under the ice for 70 years; also the subject of the bestselling book Frozen in Time).
 Smith interweaves this compelling story with his research on the meltwater rivers flowing on the ice sheet and the physical and economic changes that are going on in Greenland today to describe why this extraordinary landscape matters to us all.

+This keynote contains valuable information for any Canadian firm eager for a forecast of the country’s future migration, natural resource shifts, and political implications of this new era.
 The image of a remote, sparsely populated, Canadian North might not be around for much longer.
-In this talk, UCLA geoscientist Laurence C. Smith outlines how Canada will look by 2022.
+In this talk, Laurence C. Smith outlines how Canada will look by 2022.
 While some of the world may be worse off by 2022, Canada and a group of northern countries Smith calls the “Northern Rim” will actually benefit from a warming planet.
 Smith expects Canada will experience an uptick in settlement of barren lands, and heightened northern strategic values from newly thawed trade routes.
 Canada’s role as steward of the largest wilderness on the planet—with abundant water and other natural resources—will also come under pressure as demand for these resources increases with a swelling world population.
-This keynote contains valuable information for any Canadian firm eager for a forecast of the country’s future migration, natural resource shifts, and political implications of this new era.